qoda/weather-api/README.md

 ## Documentation

-Self-generated documentation is available at http://localhost:8000/swagger/
+Self-generated documentation is available at http://localhost:8000/api/swagger/ or http://localhost:8000/api/redoc/